insarlab/MintPy/docs/dir_structure.md

 ### [SNAP](https://github.com/insarlab/MintPy/wiki/SNAP-input-data) ###

-Below is a preliminary recipe to prepare a stack of geocoded interferograms of Sentinel-1 using SNAP:
+Below is a preliminary recipe to prepare a stack of geocoded interferograms of Sentinel-1:

 + https://github.com/insarlab/MintPy/wiki/SNAP-input-data

 ```